patricknelwan/Muvee/README.md

 # Muvee

-Muvee is a modern iOS movie discovery and streaming application built with SwiftUI.
+Muvee is an iOS movie discovery and streaming application built with SwiftUI.
 It allows users to browse trending movies, search for their favorites, and stream content directly within the app.

 ## Features